 In its Large Truck Crash Causation Study Analysis Brief, the Federal Motor Carrier Safety Administration (FMCSA) assigned the critical reason for the crash to large trucks and their drivers in 55 percent of the 120,000 large truck accidents studied.
 The top 10 factors contributing to wrecks assigned by researchers to large trucks and their drivers were:

-After a serious truck accident, your best course of action is to speak with an experienced Georgia personal injury lawyer as soon as possible.
+After a serious truck accident, your best course of action is to speak with an experienced personal injury lawyer in Georgia as soon as possible.
 Contact Bross, McAllister & Williams, LLC for dedicated legal advocacy in your truck accident claim.